norotaro/enumata/README.md

         return null;
     }

-    public static function validInitialStates(): array
+    public static function initialTransitions(): array
     {
         return [
-            self::Pending,
+            'initFulfillment' => self::Pending,
         ];
     }
 }
 ```
-> `validInitialStates()` returns the list of valid states when the field is null.
+The `initialTransitions()` method must return the list of available transitions when the field is null.

+> As with `transitions()`, by default methods will be created with the name of the keys returned by `initialTransitions()`.

 ### Configuring the model